 Strategic Opportunities

 Good cash flow management during an economic downturn can also present unique strategic opportunities for your business.
+In fact, the best cash flow businesses are often those that can leverage these opportunities to stay ahead of competitors by maintaining strong liquidity and adaptability during tough times.
 With a strong cash position, you can take advantage of several specific opportunities:

 What Industries Are the Most Vulnerable During a Crisis?